Our goal is to share information and products that are truly helpful to renters.

 You can try, but many property managers find it impractical — if not impossible — to negotiate small differences in a lease for each tenant.
 You may have better luck negotiating fees with a mom-and-pop landlord who owns just a few properties.

 That said, the best time to negotiate is at lease signing.
 Research local market rates on sites like Zumper and ApartmentGuide to know what’s happening in your area.
-You may be able to get the property manager to match a rate of another comparable apartment or ask for a few months of fees waived.
+You may be able to get the property manager to match the rate of another comparable apartment or ask for a few months of fees waived.

 What are property owners doing to improve transparency and reduce “hidden” apartment fees?

-With the growth of social reviews — from Google, Yelp to Facebook groups, it’s easier than ever to find out what residents think of a property and its management.
+With the growth of social media reviews — from Google, Yelp to Facebook groups, it’s easier than ever to find out what residents think of a property and its management.
 More and more property owners and managers are wise to this and doing what they can to improve the process and transparency to eliminate surprises.

 “We are hearing from clients that they want to include more transparency in the leasing process, from top of the funnel down,” she says.
 “Our clients are interested in making sure there are no ‘hidden fees’ or processes for the renter, so prospects don’t feel like bait-and-switch victims once they start the application process.

-“This also eliminates uncomfortable conversations with leasing team members who really haven’t had the opportunity to first build relationships with potential resident.
+“This also eliminates uncomfortable conversations with leasing team members who really haven’t had the opportunity to first build relationships with potential residents.
 It also reduces the emails and calls between the property and the prospect about what is required to apply and questions about fees, utilities, etc.”

 — Virginia Love is a long-time property management professional who now works for Entrata, a property management software provider.